 Apply to AAJA’s flagship summer program for college students

-We are looking for undergraduate and graduate students who are interested in producing a long-form, in-depth news project over the course of the summer.
-We want students who are excellent storytellers and who are interested in new technologies and story forms.
+We’re looking for undergraduate and graduate students who are great storytellers and interested in new technologies and story forms.
 Reporters, social media strategists, designers, developers, data engineers, podcasters, broadcasters and bloggers are all welcome to apply.
 VOICES also teaches students the soft skills needed to succeed in school and the workplace and work in teams to produce a news project.

-For editors, application requirements include an online portfolio, resume and answers to short questions.
-Apply to be an editor here.
-The deadline for both fellowship and editor applications is March 31 at 11:59 p.m.
+The deadline for both fellowship and editor applications is Thursday, March 7 at 11:59 p.m.
+PT.

-Now in its 32nd year, Voices is a student fellowship program that equips student journalists with career-ready skills to succeed in the continually evolving media landscape.
+VOICES is a student fellowship program that equips student journalists with career-ready skills to succeed in the continually evolving media landscape.
 The program aims to help journalists understand how audiences engage with them, how communities view the work they produce and how they can understand the impact their work has.
-By nurturing relationships between students and professional volunteers, Voices gives fellows the opportunity to tap into mentors’ networks and grow their own.
+By nurturing relationships between students and professional volunteers, VOICES gives fellows the opportunity to tap into mentors’ networks and grow their own.
 Learn more here, and see past student work on the VOICES website.